MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Lisp/Lisp.md

 ## Lisp

 For Windows, download LispStick and then double click run.bat to start the emacs.
+The interactive "interpreter" REPL will then open before you.

-To save your work, C+x C+f to make/find a file.
-Type fileName.lisp and
+To save your defun functions, C+x C+f to make/find a file, type fileName.lisp and then save it with C+x C+s.
+Write a defun into the file and compile it with C+c C+c.
-then save it.
-Write some code into the file and compile it with C+c C+c (be sure to position the cursor at the end of the file).
 To save your work after editing use C+x C+s.

-After compiling files can also be loaded into REPL with (load "fileName.lisp").
+After compiling, files can also be loaded into REPL with (load "fileName.lisp").

-You can open up REPL window beside the file editing window with C+c C+z.
+You can open up a REPL window beside the file editing window with C+c C+z.

 Lisp uses a Polish prefix notation.
 Example: (+ 2 3 4 5) -> 14